Setting up the Environment

 Your script should now look something like this, don't worry if it is a bit different.

-Run the code again and now when you press the button you should see that the script runs your code that you defined in the method you attached to the button.
+Run the code again and now when you press the button you should see that the script runs the code that you defined in the method you attached to the button.

 More Advanced Example